BrianO-04/Four-In-A-Row/README.md

 # Four In A Row
 Four In A Row game written in C++

-The purpose of this branch is data collection.
+The purpose of this branch is data collection, and neural network training/integration.

 ## Prerequisites for compilation